 Spring

-Springtime is a gorgeous time to travel to Philadelphia.
+Springtime is gorgeous here.
 There are still cold days, but there is often enough sun to balance that out.
 The city, known as America’s Garden Capital, starts to come alive as the spring flowers and the cherry blossoms appear.

 Crowds start to increase through the months, particularly in March around spring break time and in May around Memorial Day, but it’s nothing like the summer crowds.